-your CV;
+- your CV;

-  - a paragraph explaining why you want Dr. Storey to be your supervisor

-  and how you think you fit into Dr. Storey's research program;
+- a few paragraphs explaining why you want Dr. Storey to be your supervisor and how you think you fit into Dr. Storey's research program;

-  - a paragraph about you and your professional AND personal interests,

-  including any programming or industry experience (if applicable); and
+- a paragraph about you and your professional AND personal interests, including any programming or industry experience (if applicable); and

-  - if English is not your first language, please provide us with proof of

-  English language proficiency (as per UVic's admission requirements).
+- if English is not your first language, please provide us with proof of English language proficiency (as per UVic's admission requirements).

-  For potential PhD students: Tell us about your previous graduate work

-  and include PDFs of your thesis and your best and most recent

-  publications.
-PhD applicants should have a strong background in computer

-  science or software engineering research (or a related field).
+For potential PhD students: Tell us about your previous graduate work and include PDFs of your thesis and your best and most recent publications.
+PhD applicants should have a strong background in computer science or software engineering research (or a related field).

 Thank you for your interest in our research group.
-We receive many

-  emails from prospective students and providing us with all of the

-  requested information will help your email stand out!
+We receive many emails from prospective students and providing us with all of the requested information will help your email stand out!